Combined Oral Contraceptives (COC) and Progestin-Only Pills (POP)

 Emergency Contraception

-Emergency contraception serves as a crucial option following contraceptive mishaps such as unprotected sex, condom failure, withdrawal failures, or assault.
-Oral emergency contraceptives need to be taken within 72 hours, and a copper IUD or IUS can be inserted up to 120 hours after the incident.
-While a visit to a healthcare provider is necessary, online prescriptions are available at some facilities for oral emergency contraceptives.
+Emergency contraception serves as a crucial option in the event of unprotected sex, condom failure, withdrawal failures, or assault.
+Emergency oral contraceptives need to be taken within 72 hours, and a copper IUD or IUS (intrauterine system) can be inserted up to 120 hours after the incident.
+You can receive these contraceptives by visiting a healthcare provider; starting from February 2, 2026, you can also receive emergency contraceptives over the counter from pharmacies, as long as you meet certain requirements.

 Remember, emergency contraception is not meant for regular use but as a measure for unexpected situations.
-The efficacy of emergency contraceptive pills, like Migusuri, ranges from 84-91%, highlighting that it is not entirely foolproof.
+Domestic clinical trials have indicated that the efficacy of emergency contraceptive oral pills is only 81%, highlighting that it is not entirely foolproof.
 For regular contraception, consider low-dose pills.

 ●How to take them

 In Japan, the available emergency contraceptives are "Norlevo Tablets 1.5mg" and "Levonorgestrel Tablets 1.5mg 'F'."
-A single tablet should be taken as soon as possible.
+Over-the-counter options are "Norlevo" and "Lesoel 72."
+Take one tablet at a time.

 ●Note